yegorsokolov/MT5/README.md

   interpreter, ensure `pip` is available and upgrade dependencies.
 The script now verifies that Ray, torch-geometric and `uvloop` are installed when the interpreter supports their binary wheels.
-* Windows/macOS: install Python 3.10 (or another supported version) from python.org, ensure it appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.
+* Windows/macOS: install Python 3.11 (or another supported version) from python.org, ensure it appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`) before installing requirements.

+> **Note:** Python 3.10 security releases are published as source-only builds.
+> Override `MT5_PYTHON_SERIES=3.10` (and provide a matching `MT5_PYTHON_PATCH`
+> or mirror) if you must stay on that series—the onboarding scripts default to
+> Python 3.11.9 so the Windows installer download continues to succeed.

 Both `mt5linux==0.1.7` (Python 3.10) and `mt5linux==0.1.9` (Python 3.11) vendor
 the same dependency set, including a hard pin on `packaging==21.2`.
 The